Ahelsamahy/Survive-Line/baseHeader.md

                 self.Particles.remove(particle)
 ```

-in the vel variable deceleration part, it makes sure that the value we would get, would be a random number between {-1,1} and timer to give chaos to the particles so not all of them are released at the same time.
+in the `Vel `variable deceleration part, it makes sure that the value we would get, would be a random number between {-1, 1} and the `Timer ` to give chaos to the particles so not all of them are released at the same time.

 The code would add to list of particles a new one with these random starting values, then the for loop process each value on its own.